ngroberts/UAHPC/README.md

 >drwxr-xr-x  4 ngroberts kmkocot 4096 Mar 14 15:44 2021-01-25_Assemblies <br/>
 >drwxr-xr-x  4 ngroberts users  135 Mar 29 13:51 2021-03-26-Orthofinder_gene_trees <br/>

-If a file is on users it both cannot be edited by kmkocot users and takes up memory thats not allocated to kmkocot.
+aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaIf a file is on users it both cannot be edited by kmkocot users and takes up memory thats not allocated to kmkocot.